 The BCP of each operating area and supporting function shall be regularly reviewed and exercised to prepare for effective response to the case of emergency and crisis, and to continually improve the recovery plans and maintain standard of efficient BCP as well as to ensure that PTTEP will be able to perform effective business continuity management in times of emergency and crisis.
 PTTEP will enhance employees' BCM awareness and competency in BCMS by training program throughout the year.

 PTTEP strictly complies with Thailand Cybersecurity Act B.E.
 2562.
 Cybersecurity guidelines have been in place, to prevent and tackle cyber threats as well as mitigate the impacts.

 Presently, PTTEP bases its cybersecurity guidelines on the National Institute of Standards and Technology (NIST)'s standardized framework.
 Risk assessment has been conducted in line with ISO 27001:2013 with regards to emails and data center facility since 2014 and is also in the process of covering other applications / systems within 2020.
 PTTEP has continually invested in technology and obtained PTT Digital's services in preventing and mitigating cyber threats.
-At present, PTTEP established Security Operations Center (SOC) that completely connected Security Information and Event Management (SIEM) with the network firewalls across all petroleum development bases in second quarter of 2020.
+PTTEP also established Security Operations Center (SOC) that completely connected Security Information and Event Management (SIEM) with the network firewalls across all petroleum development bases.

-Since 2019, PTTEP has delegated the oversight to the Risk Management Committee, which comprises 6 PTTEP directors including 2 independent directors, to oversee enterprise risk covering the Company's overall cybersecurity issues.
-In this regard, the Committee appointed Major General Nimit Suannarat (an independent director) to oversee the Company's overall cybersecurity.
+PTTEP has delegated the oversight to the Risk Management Committee, which comprises 5 PTTEP directors including 4 independent directors, to oversee enterprise risk covering the Company's overall cybersecurity issues.
+In this regard, Lieutenant General Nimit Suwannarat (an independent director) is one of the committee members who has a related experience.
 Furthermore, PTTEP also appointed the Digital Steering Committee, having Information Management Department and its working team be responsible for the outlining of directions, targets, strategies, policies and information technology standards.
 Their tasks include the supervision of the IT master plan and roadmap as well as IT risk management, ensuring risks are in line with the Company's risk appetite.
 They must also regularly report risk management performance to the Risk Management Committee and the Board of Directors, to ensure that, should there be an emergency, PTTEP would be able to take control of the situation and respond promptly.